Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width Distribution and Ionized Structures at $z > 7$: Data

 \subsection{Physical Properties of Target Galaxies}

 Table \ref{tab:MOSFIREall} in the Appendix shows the list of the spectroscopic targets in our GOODS-N MOSFIRE observations.
-The target selection was based on the photometric redshift catalog of \cite{Finkelstein2013a, Finkelstein2015a}, utilizing the \textit{HST}/CANDELS photometric catalog \citep{Grogin2011a, Koekemoer2011a}.
-Slit mask configurations were designed by MAGMA\footnote{https://www2.keck.hawaii.edu/inst/mosfire/magma.html}, maximizing the Ly$\alpha$ detection probability based on the galaxy brightness and the photometric redshift probability within the instrumental wavelength coverages.
-Although the MOSFIRE $Y$-band coverage for Ly$\alpha$ is limited at $z>7$, we include $z \gtrsim 6.5$ galaxies in target selection, accounting for the photometric redshift uncertainties.
+The target selection was based on the photometric redshift catalog of \cite{Finkelstein2013a, Finkelstein2015a}, utilizing the HST/CANDELS photometric catalog \citep{Grogin2011a, Koekemoer2011a}.
+Slitmask configurations were designed by MAGMA,\footnote{https://www2.keck.hawaii.edu/inst/mosfire/magma.html} maximizing the Ly$\alpha$ detection probability based on the galaxy brightness and the photometric redshift probability within the instrumental wavelength coverages.
+Although the MOSFIRE $Y$-band coverage for Ly$\alpha$ is limited at $z>7$, we include $z \gtrsim 6.5$ galaxies in the target selection, accounting for the photometric redshift uncertainties.
 At the time of target selection, the redshift information was based on the previous version of the photometric redshift catalog in \cite{Finkelstein2015a}.
-Recently, Finkelstein et al. (in prep) has updated the photometric redshift measurements with updated CANDELS photometry including deep $I_{814}$ and \textit{Spitzer}/IRAC data where they performed deblending of the low-resolution IRAC images with the \textit{HST} images as priors.
-We use the updated photometric redshift catalog of Finkelstein et al. (in prep) for our analysis, and ten observed galaxies are now likely to be low-$z$ objects in the updated catalog, and are excluded from the analysis for the remainder of this study.\footnote{The low-z targets are listed at the bottom in Table \ref{tab:MOSFIREall}}
+Recently, S. L. Finkelstein et al. (in preparation) has updated the photometric redshift measurements with updated CANDELS photometry including deep $I_{814}$ and Spitzer/IRAC data where they performed deblending of the low-resolution IRAC images with the HST images as priors.
+We use the updated photometric redshift catalog of S.L.
+Finkelstein et al. (in preparation) for our analysis, and 10 observed galaxies are now likely to be low-$z$ objects in the updated catalog and are excluded from the analysis for the remainder of this study.\footnote{The low-z targets are listed at the bottom in Table \ref{tab:MOSFIREall}}